The Ohio Erie Trail Adventure (OETA)

 Start and End Points: Your journey starts by dipping your back tires in the Ohio River under Cincinnati’s historic Roebling Suspension Bridge in Smale Park.
 You will then travel northward, enjoying the beautiful landscapes, until you reach Lake Erie.
 There, you will dip your front tires in the water at Edgewater Park in Cleveland—this is why it is called “Ohio (river) to (lake) Erie Trail.”

-Longest Continuous Bike Path: The Ohio to Erie Trail, also known as Ohio Bike Route 1, is the longest continuous bike path in the state.
+Longest Continuous Bike Path: The Ohio to Erie Trail, also known as Ohio Bike Route 1, is the longest paved bike path in the country.

 Cincinnati: Start your journey by dipping your back tires in the Ohio River under the historic Roebling Suspension Bridge in Smale Park.
 Explore the lively city of Cincinnati before heading northward.